-For employers, protecting the health of workers means monitoring workers for COVID-19 symptoms, referring them for testing when appropriate, and facilitating work from home to protect employees from potential exposure.
+For employers, protecting the health of workers means requiring mask wearing and physical distancing, monitoring workers for COVID-19 symptoms, referring them for testing when appropriate, and facilitating work from home to protect employees from potential exposure.
 Workers who cannot work from home must distance themselves as much as possible from other employees and stay at home if any symptoms of illness occur.

 Employers have been urged to provide more leeway than usual to sick employees, to assure clean and disinfected working conditions, and to postpone large group meetings and events or make them virtual.
-See these resources for businesses and employers from the Centers of Disease Control and Prevention and World Health Organization.
+See these resources for businesses and employers from the Centers of Disease Control and Prevention.

 Most Americans mindful about hand washing

 PMI member Bradley Corporation has been conducting annual surveys about the hand washing habits of Americans for the past 11 years.
 With hand hygiene an important defense against the spread of COVID-19, Bradley’s most recent survey results are particularly timely.
-The survey shows many Americans were mindful, particularly when sick, about the importance of hand washing and infection control, even before the coronavirus pandemic happened.
+The results show that Americans are far more meticulous about handwashing since the COVID-19 outbreak.
+78% of those surveyed are washing their hands six or more times a day, and 20% are handwashing 16 or more times a day, with 84% washing their hands for 20 seconds or more.
+In addition, 88% say that are likely to maintain these handwashing habits after the pandemic is over.
+The survey also shows many Americans were mindful, particularly when sick, about the importance of hand washing and infection control, even before the coronavirus pandemic happened.
 For example:

 - Even before COVID-19 hit the United States, 60% of Americans were extremely or quite concerned about catching the flu, compared to just 32% who felt that way four years ago.
 Among all age groups, Millennials expressed the most trepidation about getting sick.